1991 Preseli Pembrokeshire District Council election

 An election to Preseli Pembrokeshire District Council was held in May 1991.
 The Independent councilors retained the vast majority of seats.
 It was preceded by the 1987 election and followed, after local government re-organization, by the 1995 Pembrokeshire County Council election.
-On the same day there were elections to the other local authorities and community councils in Wales.
+On the same day there were elections to the other district local authorities and community councils in Wales.

-Boundary Changes
+Boundary changes

 There were no boundary changes at this election.